heyted/hdhrepg2myth/README.md

+Note:  As of January 2022, the guide retreival method used by hdhrepg2myth has been reported to not be working.
+This issue will be reviewed.

 # hdhrepg2myth

 The purpose of this software is to provide an approximately four-hour guide when watching live TV using MythTV.
 You must own a compatible HDHomeRun device, and this program has been tested only with an HDHomeRun Prime.
 The latest release has been tested with Ubuntu 20.04 and MythTV v31.